Anomalous diffusion by fractal homogenization: The fractal vector field: construction and regularity

 Supposing that, for some $m\in\N$, we have defined $\phi_j$, $\b_j$ and $\flow_j$ for every $j\leq m-1$ and that these functions are smooth in all variables and satisfy the properties above.
 We then define~$\phi_m$,~$\b_m$ and~$\flow_m$ as follows.
 We first define the new stream function~$\phi_m$ by

-In the second equality we have appealed to~\eqref{e.cutoff.overlaps}.
+where we recall that~$\psi_{m,k}$ is defined in~\eqref{e.def.streamr}.
+In the second equality in the display above we have appealed to~\eqref{e.cutoff.overlaps}.
 It is clear from induction that~$\phi_m$ is smooth.
 It also has zero mean by induction, the fact that~$\psi_{m,k}$ has zero mean and the fact that the incompressibility of~$\b_{m-1}$ implies that~$X_{m-1}^{-1}(t,\cdot,s)$ is measure-preserving.
 We may therefore define~$\b_m(t,x):= \nabla^\perp \phi_m(t,x)$ so that~\eqref{e.phim.bm} is satisfied; and then define~$X_m(\cdot,x,s)$ to be the unique solution of the flow~\eqref{e.flow.m.def}.
 These functions are clearly smooth, so this completes the construction.

 Notice that the~$\psi_{m,k}$'s change each time we increment~$k$, but the inverse flows~$X^{-1}_{m-1}(\cdot,\cdot, l_k \tau^{\prime\prime}_m)$ depend on~$k$ only through the value of the initial time, namely $l_k\tau_m^{\prime\prime}$.
 In particular, the inverse flows are the same for~$\nicefrac{\tau_m^{\prime\prime}}{\tau_m} \in 4 \NN + 1$ many consecutive values of~$k$.
 To keep the notation short, we define, for every~$m\in\N$ and~$k\in\Z$,